 Nondiscrimination test for retirement plans

 The testing requires that highly compensated employees and key employees stay within a specific contribution rate.
-Employers with 401(k) plans must pass a nondiscrimination test each year.
+Employers with traditional 401(k) plans must pass a nondiscrimination test each year.

 - Highly compensated employees